 UC Davis awarded five therapy development stem cell grants

-The California Institute for Regenerative Medicine (CIRM), the state stem cell agency, today approved research planning grants for five UC Davis Health System teams that are working to develop human clinical trials to treat illnesses such as Huntington's disease, vascular disease, osteoporosis, HIV/AIDS and airway disease in children.
+The California Institute for Regenerative Medicine (CIRM), which is the state's stem cell agency, approved research planning grants for five UC Davis Health System teams that are working to develop human clinical trials to treat illnesses such as Huntington's disease, vascular disease, osteoporosis, HIV/AIDS and airway disease in children.
 The awards are specifically designed to support collaborative research that will bring potential therapies to the Food and Drug Administration for approval within four years.

 "These grants are extremely important to California and to the field of regenerative medicine," said Jan Nolta, professor of internal medicine and director of the UC Davis Institute for Regenerative Cures.
 "They enable our teams of scientists and clinicians to plan stem cell clinical trials that will offer treatments to patients who currently have few if any other medical options."